A Company of Knights are sent by the Frozen Seer into the Boreal Valley, an unfamiliar realm to the North.

 At the base of a cliff, the Company finds a group of men and women armed with farm tools.
 They light fires and fan the smoke into a cliffside cave several metres high above the ground.

 The Knights approach.
-They see a man with a bow leading the others; he says his name is Radlef.
-The group knows the bat is in the cave; they intend to smoke it out.
+They see a man with a bow leading the others.
+Says his name is Radlef, he and his group know the bat is in the cave.
+They intend to smoke it out.

 “Wouldn’t it be more strategic to fight the Bat within the cave?”
 The Fanged Knight suggests.